tringi/papers/cxx-x64-v2-calling-convention.md

 ## Current issues

-* TBD: optional, string_view, ...codebases still pass pointer and size
+* TBD: std::pair, std::optional, std::string_view, ...codebases still pass pointer and size

 ## Proposed calling convention semantics

 Non-skipping
-* Parameter registers are progressively allocated, not assigned per parameter index.
+* Parameter registers are progressively allocated, not assigned by argument index.

 Spilling
-* Structures passed as argument are spilled into registers
+* Structures passed as arguments are spilled into registers

 Packing
 * All structures smaller or equal to a register size are passed in single register.
   This can be achieved by a single MOV instruction.
-* Structures containing multiple float/double types are packed into XMM registers, if they fit.
+  * Potential issues with structures of non-power of 2 size:
-* Potential issue: Loading 6B at the end of page, causing possible access violation fault.
+    * Loading 6B at the end of page, causing possible access violation fault.
 Restrict to power of 2?
-* Potential issue: Mov 6B to register movs 8B.
+    * Mov 6B to a register moves 8B.
 Insecure.
 Possible data leaking.
 Require extra masking?
+* Structures containing multiple float/double types are packed into XMM registers, if they fit.

 ## Examples